Axel Springer Teaser Ad GmbH

 7. Place of processing

 We do not ourselves transfer your personal data to countries outside the European Economic Area, except in cases where it is permitted under the GDPR.
 Whether third parties who you have a separate contractual relationship with (such as with Facebook, if you have a Facebook account) transfer data to countries outside the European Economic Area is beyond our knowledge and sphere of influence.
-We also process data in countries outside the European Economic Area ("EEA").
-In order to ensure that your personal rights are also protected as a part of these data transfers, we use the EU Commission's standard contractual clauses in structuring the contractual relationships with the recipients based in third countries in accordance with Sec.
-46 (2) (c) GDPR.
-These can be called up at any time under http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2010:039:0005:0018:DE:PDF.
-Alternatively, you can ask us to supply you with these documents using the contact options indicated below.
-By resolution of 12/07/2016, the European Commission decided that an appropriate level of privacy exists for the US (adequacy decision, Sec.
-45 GDPR) under the EU-US Privacy Shield regulations.
-Further information – also concerning the certification of service providers we use – is available under https://www.privacyshield.gov.
-We only use US service providers that are certified under the EU-US Privacy Shield.
+We also process data in countries outside of the European Union (EU) and the European Economic Area (EEA).
+To ensure the protection of your personal rights, including in connection with such data transmissions, we use the standard contractual clauses of the European Commission in accordance with Art.
+46 para.
+2 point c GDPR when establishing data processing agreements with processors in Third Countries.

 8. Origin of the data